Ankow99/se-polymerase/Sunbeam/README.md

 # Transcript: Sunbeam

 ## Description
 A fully automated, scalable OpenStack environment deployed via Canonical Sunbeam on top of MAAS.
 This Transcript synthesizes a primary MAAS controller, provisions a fleet of LXD virtual machines, enlists them as bare-metal nodes, and executes the Sunbeam cluster bootstrap and deployment processes.
-It serves as a comprehensive reproducer for microk8s-based OpenStack architectures using the Sunbeam snap.
+It serves as a comprehensive reproducer for Canonical OpenStack architectures deployed using Sunbeam.

 ## Requirements
 To successfully synthesize this environment, your host machine must meet the following minimum specifications using the default topology.